•

 Season tempeh just like how you would season meat or tofu!
 Add your favorite seasonings, favorite sauces and use your favorite marinades!
 The options for tempeh are truly endless as it’s a blank canvas and soaks up flavor.

-4. Marinate in flavors like maple syrup, soy sauce and liquid smoke for a delicious vegan bacon alternative.
-You can pan-fry or follow the instructions that are on my post for this Easy Baked Tempeh.
+- Marinate in flavors like maple syrup, soy sauce and liquid smoke for a delicious vegan bacon alternative.
+You can pan-fry, bake, or air fry.
+Try this recipe: Tempeh Bacon

-5. Add crispy baked tempeh or tempeh bacon to salads or sandwiches.
-I think it pairs well with my Kale Caesar Salad and Vegan Caramelized Onion & Bacon Grilled Cheese.
+- Add crispy baked tempeh or tempeh bacon to salads or sandwiches.

 How to Cook with Tempeh